12 Easy Ways You Can spend Quality Time with Kids

 But I know that this is important to my son and therefore I do make every effort possible to play the game myself and talk to him about the cool things I noticed in the game.
 He loves watching me lose..it’s one of his favourite things…

 I bet he will always remember how terrible his mom was at playing his Mario games.

 Even if time is not on your side on a daily basis, make it a part of the bedtime routine to read books and connect.
 It’s a really simple act, but this kind of time is absolutely considered quality time.
 Read the stories and talk about what they mean and what kind of lessons were discussed too.
 These are such great and impactful connections that you can make with your kids, and it doesn’t take a lot of time at all.

 Be the crazy parent who shocks their kids with a random, crazy fun pillow fight.
 You’ll talk about that one for ages- until the next one.

 While this may seem like a wild time, it is also considered quality time.
 I’m all about the silly moments, can’t you tell?!
-Although not recommended right before bedtime on a school night because you’ll never get your kids to sleep, this IS still a super fun way to create these quality connections.
+Although not recommended right before bedtime on a school night because you’ll never get your kids to sleep, this IS still super fun for the family way to create these quality connections.